Drought Tolerant Gardens

 .

-Sneaking out at midnight with a watering can to your perennial beds during a water ban is not the time or way to rescue your garden from drought.
-Spring and early summer is the time to prepare your plants for the inevitable heat and drought of high summer by training them to send their roots deep and teaching them that they have to work for their meal.
-In these days of a heightened consciousness about water conservation, there can be no more express room service!
+Sneaking out at midnight with a watering can to your perennial beds during a water ban is not the time or way to protect your garden from drought.
+Spring and early summer is when to prepare your plants for the inevitable heat and drought of high summer by training them to send their roots deep through smart watering habits.

 In our hurried lives, we often take a bit of time every few days and give the garden a quick sprinkle with the idea that plants, like children, need our constant nurturing.
-But plants past their first few months are not children - they are fully mature adults that know how to look after themselves.
-This constant moisture at the soil surface is actually harmful since it promotes mildew and fungus diseases like black spot and powdery mildew, and worse - it promotes an unnaturally shallow root system which makes them vulnerable to drought.
+Many people install irrigation systems and set them to come on every day to make this easier!
+But plants past their first few months are not children - they are fully mature adults that know how to look after themselves, as long as we let them learn how.
+Constant moisture at the soil surface through frequent watering not only makes plants lazy, it is actually harmful - promoting mildew and fungus diseases like black spot and powdery mildew, and worse - an unnaturally shallow root system which makes them that much more ulnerable to drought.
+(Worse yet - weed seeds sitting at the soil surface have the opportunity to sprout like crazy!)

 Here's some general guidelines for watering your perennial beds -

-1) Don't water until at least the top 3" of soil is fully dry.
+1) Don't ever water until at least the top 3" of soil is fully dry.

 2) If you feel watering is needed

 3) When you do water your garden, a slow steady trickle right at the soil level is best.
-Overhead sprinklers waste a tremendous amount of water through evaporation (up to 1/3) before it ever has a chance to get to the roots, and the constant moisture on the leaves promotes disease problems.
-Soaker hoses are a good choice if installed properly just at or under the soil surface so they don't spray up.
-I used to devote an afternoon to moving around a small low fountain type sprinkler at a very low pressure setting and really soaked each area for about an hour.
-Visualize the root zone of your plants, not the leaves or the soil surface.
-Your goal is to have moist soil at the bottom of the root system and beyond to encourage roots downward.
-If your watering efforts only went 4-5" deep, then that's where the plant's roots will stay.
+Overhead sprinklers waste a tremendous amount of water through evaporation (up to 1/3) before it ever has a chance to get to the roots, and the constant moisture on the leaves promotes disease and rot problems.
+I used to devote an afternoon to moving around a little fountain type sprinkler at a very low pressure setting to really soak any area that needed it for about an hour.
+Visualize the root zone of your plants, not the soil surface.
+Your goal is to have moist soil at the bottom of the root system and beyond to encourage roots downward - that means about 12" - 18" down.
+If your watering efforts only went 3-4" deep, then that's where the plant's roots will stay and you've actually done more harm than good.

 4) If you have conditions such as a slope or hard clay which tries your patience, try

-Perennials in their first year need some watering help, but an established perennial garden is actually best left to what comes naturally from the sky.
+Perennials in their first year need some watering help, but an established perennial garden is actually better off left to what comes naturally from the sky.
 If soil is prepared well with plenty of organic matter in the form of compost, chopped leaves, or peat moss, roots will have the food to grow strong, and have an easy run to grow downwards where they're safe.
-Mulching with materials or with ground cover plants also helps conserve moisture.
-If a serious drought does come, unpampered plants with their roots trained deep, will know how to cope.
+Mulching or using ground cover plants also helps conserve moisture, but be careful not to pile mulch on or near the crown.
+If a serious drought does come, unpampered plants with their roots trained deep, will be fully able to cope.
 They'll do the smart thing by plunging even deeper for water.
 While we gripe and complain about the heat, they'll be just fine.
+A few leaves may get a bit tip burned, but that's about all the damage I've ever experienced even after weeks with no rain.

 In my last home, I established a garden bed in an area dominated by mature cedars that sucked the ground dry in a blink.
 I was determined though, and with persistence, I grew hostas, bleeding heart, etc. with moderate success.
-The first year I made sure to water deeply once a week, which in this bed meant that it was already very dry.
+The first year I made sure to water very deeply once a week.
 In the second year, I watered deeply only when 2 weeks had gone by with no rain.
-In the third year, I watered only during the really dry times in August.
+In the third year, I watered only during the really dry times in August - and again, very deeply with a soak of at least a few hours.
 Astilbes and some of the hostas just couldn't thrive in this bed, but many other perennials did.

 When I moved and dug up some of these plants to take with me, I had to go down 18" - 20" before I gave up and simply cut the roots.
 They had reached down much more than they naturally would have in their quest for water.
-This was a real lesson for me, and gave me the confidence to start trusting that perennial plants knew how to fend for themselves.
-Now, only real moisture lovers like my Ligularia or the many new plants purchased each spring get any watering attention from me at all.
-Dryland lovers like Flax and Lavender now grow huge and strong rather than weak and floppy as would happen in a wet garden.
+This was a huge teaching moment for me that gave me the confidence to start trusting that perennial plants know how to fend for themselves and survive.
+It was a real "Daahh" moment when I truly realized that plants are dynamic living things just like us, and that like all healthy living things, they will struggle with all their power to adapt and survive - to go to where the food and water is if it isn't near at hand.
+Just like us, they won't say "oh well", and just keel over and die!
+They'll work hard, and have the DNA drive and know-how to do it.
+Now, only real moisture lovers like my Ligularia or the many new plants I put in each year, get any watering attention from me at all.
+Dryland lovers like Flax, Yucca, Artemesia, Lavender and others now grow tight and strong rather than weak and floppy as would happen in a wet garden, and come back reliably each year rather than succumb to crown rot.
+As I visit other gardens through my gardening services work, it's been my observation that MANY more plants die from crown rot through overwatering than die because of drought.
+Crown rot through overwatering is about the only way established plants ever truly die.

-Perennials are generally as tough as nails, as long as there is at least an attempt to meet their sun/soil preferences.
-When basic needs are met, they quickly adapt to their surroundings and begin the struggle for survival.
+Perennials are tough as nails survivors with the ability to live longer than we do!
+They know how to struggle through and adapt to all kinds of hostile conditions.
+When at least their basic needs are met, they quickly adapt to their surroundings and begin the struggle for survival.
 They will adapt to dry hot conditions by sending roots deep.
 They will adapt to crowding above ground by stretching their stems and leaves as tall and straight as they can to reach for their fair share of sunlight.
-They will adapt to nutritionally lean soil conditions by growing tight and compact instead of lush and large to conserve precious food energy for blooming.
-Bottom line, they know how to survive - sometimes in spite of the gardener rather than because of them!
+They will adapt to nutritionally lean soil conditions by growing tight and compact instead of lush and large.
+Bottom line, plants aren't stupid!
+They know how to survive - sometimes in spite of gardeners rather than because of them!

 My plants are better than ever for this lesson learned, but I have to confess that I feel a bit rejected now that I realize that they really don't need me at all once I've gotten them past their first few months.
 (Perhaps this is why I'm always compelled to buy new plants!).
 I miss that lazy hour at the end of the day when watering would give me an excuse to linger in the garden.
 To accommodate this little pleasure and sooth my bruised ego, I keep a small patch of moisture lovers in a naturally dry spot just so that I can still feel needed.
 It works!